ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+What to Do in Cask of Accident, j
+Prof. Wilder, of Cornell University, says i
+Moore&#x27;s Rural Xcw Yorker, gives tho ;
+following short rules for action in case of j
+accident, which will be found useful to !
 remember :
 For dust in the eyes, avoid rubbing;
 dash water in them; remove cinders,etc.,